mimiro-io/datahub/DOCUMENTATION.md

 }
 ```

-The following example shows how to configure a job to send data from a dataset to a remote data layer:
+The following example shows how to configure a job to send data from a dataset to a remote data layer.
+It also has a log error handler that logs the first failing entity and then stops with failure:

 ```json
 {